borislavstoychev/nails_project/README.md

 #### 2.3.
 Schedule <a class="anchor" id="section_3_2"></a>

-The ***schedule*** could be either public end private.
+The ***schedule*** could be either public or private.
 It can be viewed by all types of users but created, edited, and deleted only by superuser and staff user.

 ##### 2.3.1 Schedule Characteristics <a class="anchor" id="section_3_2_1"></a>